DrDroidLab/telemetry-sdk/README.md

 Initializes the telemetry SDK with the provided configuration. **Automatically sets up shutdown handlers** to ensure events are flushed when the application closes.

+#### Early Initialization

+The SDK automatically sets up network interceptors immediately when the `TelemetryManager` is constructed, ensuring that network requests made before the SDK is fully initialized are captured and processed once the SDK is ready.
+This prevents any requests from being missed, even if they occur during the initial page load or before your application code runs.

+**How it works:**

+1. Network interceptors (fetch/XHR) are patched immediately in the `TelemetryManager` constructor
+2. Requests made before initialization are queued in memory
+3. When the SDK initialization completes, queued requests are processed and sent to your telemetry endpoint
+4. All subsequent requests are captured in real-time

+This feature works automatically - no additional configuration required!

 #### Automatic Shutdown Handling

 The SDK automatically registers shutdown handlers when initialized: